|Coordinates:||81.4999 S 73.5001 E|

 See Ridge A on the map of Antarctica!

 - Will Saunders, Jon S. Lawrence, John W.V.
 Storey, Michael C.B.
 Ashley, Seiji Kato, Patrick Minnis, David M.Winker, Guiping Liu, Craig Kulesa Where is the best site on Earth?
-Domes A, B, C and F, and Ridges A and B. Accessed in 27th September 2010.
+Domes A, B, C and F, and Ridges A and B. Accessed on September 27, 2010.